burnto/brentfitzgerald.com/index.md

 layout: default
 ---

+# Brent Fitzgerald

-Hi, I am a software engineer and designer who works with teams to create impactful technology products.
+I am a software engineer and designer who works with teams to create impactful technology products.

 [More about me&hellip;](/about)